Student Car Loans: 12 Tips That'll Guarantee Vehicle Approval

-As a student you’re probably an expert in loans already, with student loans looming large over your future.
+As a student, you’re probably an expert in loans already, with student loans looming large over your future.
 However car loans work very differently from student loans, and they have their own rules to follow and tricks to make sure you can get them.
 This article will tell you all you need to know about securing a car loan as a student.

-Have a Stable Job
+1. Have a Stable Job

 It might seem obvious that you’ll need an income in order to pay off a loan, but it bears repeating.
-Specifically you’ll need to be able to prove that you can reliably pay the monthly amount without issue.
-If you have a stable part time job with regular pay then this is easy, if you make your money some other way like contract work or commissions as an artist then this will be harder to prove.
+Specifically, you’ll need to be able to prove that you can reliably pay the monthly amount without issue.
+If you have a stable part-time job with regular pay then this is easy, if you make your money some other way like contract work or commissions as an artist then this will be harder to prove.

-If you’ve been doing it for a few years then you may be able to prove it with tax returns, if not, then unless you take on a properly paying job getting a loan is going to be exceptionally difficult for you.
+If you’ve been doing it for a few years then you may be able to prove it with tax returns, if not, then unless you take on a properly paying job getting a loan is going to be difficult for you.

-Find A Cosigner
+2. Find A Cosigner

 A cosigner is someone who signs the loan alongside you and takes on the responsibility that if you should default on the loan, they’ll pay off your debt instead.
-It requires a lot of trust in you and it’s typically done by a family member like a parent or spouse, however the advantage is that it allows you to qualify for loans that you normally wouldn’t, because the bank sees the loan as less of a risk.
+It requires a lot of trust in you and it’s typically done by a family member like a parent or spouse, however, the advantage is that it allows you to qualify for loans that you normally wouldn’t, because the bank sees the loan as less of a risk.

-Do Your Research
+3. Do Your Research

-There are many other ways to make the student car loan process easier for yourself.
+There are many other ways to make the student car loan process easier for you.
 A good place to start is your school website.
 Most colleges and universities have deals with lending companies that will give you discounts on your interest, and those are of course the companies that you want to start with.

-Know Your Budget
+4. Know Your Budget

 Student life ain’t easy, especially if you’re paying for it yourself.
 You need to figure out how much money you can realistically afford to spend on a car and make sure you stick to it.
 If that means you need to lower your standards a bit then you're just going to have to accept that.
 You're looking for something to get you around the city, not your dream car.

 Remember that your budget also needs to include the costs after you buy the car.
-Maintenance, fuel and of course Insurance.
+Maintenance, fuel, and of course Insurance.
 A cheap car might end up costing you more in the long run in maintenance costs.

 Don’t just do this in your head.
 Make an actual budget.
-Start a new Excel document (or Google sheet if you need a free alternative) and track all of your costs in a month, see how much you have left for car upkeep and keep that number in mind as you shop around.
+Start a new Excel document (or Google sheet if you need a free alternative) and track all of your costs in a month, see how much you have left for car upkeep, and keep that number in mind as you shop around.

-Figure Out How You’re Going to Pay
+5. Figure Out How You’re Going to Pay

 This is going to have a great effect on both how large your budget can be and the quality of the car you're going to be able to get.
 Trying to get a loan as a student is going to be tricky.
 It’s possible but you're going to end up with a predatory interest rate since you’ve most likely got almost no credit history.